 Kirsten Heinsohn (Leisure and Sports), PD Dr. phil., served as Associate Professor in the Department of English, Germanic and Romance Studies at the University of Copenhagen from 2013-2015.
 Since 2015, she has served as Deputy Director of the Research Centre for Contemporary History in Hamburg.
 Her research foci comprise modern German history, German-Jewish history and gender history.

-Uffa Jensen (Law and Politics, Economy and Occupational Patterns), Dr. phil., is Research Associate in the Research Group “History of Emotions”, Max Planck Institute for Human Development in Berlin.
-Among his research interests are the history of knowledge and science, transnational history, history of psychoanalysis, modern Jewish history and the history of anti-Semitism.
+Uffa Jensen (Law and Politics, Economy and Occupational Patterns), Prof. Dr. phil., holds a Heisenberg professorship by the German Research Foundation (DFG) at the Center for Research on Antisemitism since 2018, where he is also acting as Deputy Director.
+Among his research interests are the history of knowledge and science, transnational history, history of psychoanalysis, modern Jewish history and the history of antisemitism.

 Anthony D. Kauders (Arts and Culture), Dr. phil., is Deputy Director of history at Keele University and Reader for Modern European History.
 He is currently doing research on the history of hypnosis, social psychology and psychotherapy.